Gap penalty: Affine

 The most widely used gap penalty function is the affine gap penalty.
 The affine gap penalty combines the components in both the constant and linear gap penalty, taking the form $A+B\cdot (L-1)$.
 This introduces new terms, A is known as the gap opening penalty, B the gap extension penalty and L the length of the gap.
 Gap opening refers to the cost required to open a gap of any length, and gap extension the cost to extend the length of an existing gap by 1.
 Often it is unclear as to what the values A and B should be as it differs according to purpose.
 In general, if the interest is to find closely related matches (e.g. removal of vector sequence during genome sequencing), a higher gap penalty should be used to reduce gap openings.
 On the other hand, gap penalty should be lowered when interested in finding a more distant match.
 The relationship between A and B also have an effect on gap size.
 If the size of the gap is important, a small A and large B (more costly to extend a gap) is used and vice versa.
 Only the ratio A/B is important, as multiplying both by the same positive constant $k$ will increase all penalties by $k$: $kA+kB (L-1) = k(A+B(L-1))$ which does not change the relative penalty between different alignments.

-Convex
+Concave

 Using the affine gap penalty requires the assigning of fixed penalty values for both opening and extending a gap.
 This can be too rigid for use in a biological context.

 The logarithmic gap takes the form $G(L)=A+C\ln L$ and was proposed as studies had shown the distribution of indel sizes obey a power law.
 Another proposed issue with the use of affine gaps is the favoritism of aligning sequences with shorter gaps.
 Logarithmic gap penalty was invented to modify the affine gap so that long gaps are desirable.
 However, in contrast to this, it has been found that using logarithmatic models had produced poor alignments when compared to affine models.